pyscripter/python4delphi/PythonForDelphi/Readme.txt

 DISTRIBUTION:
 ~~~~~~~~~~~~~
   You are free to distribute your applications built with Python for Delphi,
-  but don't forget to install the python15.dll in the window\system folder of
+  but don't forget to install the Python for windows distribution.
-  your client, or install the Python for windows distribution (it needs more
-  space on the harddisk, but it's better because there are all Python modules
-  and the help).